-- Plants with dual purpose: New plants have more purposes than one.
-Investigate areas of planting and landscaping for productive uses.
-Certain plants are useful for absorbing VOCs and other airborne contaminants, while others are exceptional at releasing oxygen at specific times of the day.
-Vertical planting on south-facing walls and trees with dense canopies can absorb solar heat during summer months.
-Bamboo with its high growth rates is good for biochar, carbon sequestration and furniture. - Existing saplings: Where available, existing saplings of native species and exotic species with value shall be transplanted to a suitable site in HKUST. - Wood utilization: Consider the value of trees at the end of their lifespan for lumber use in HKUST projects.
+- Wood utilization: Consider the value of trees at the end of their lifespan for lumber use in HKUST projects.
 Trees felled shall not be in good health and have good amenity value, and shall be cut and sorted for maximum reuse.
-Tree felling contracts shall meet the below requirements: - A crane should be provided to transport 2m long tree trunk / branches to the road, for ease of delivery off-site to HKUST's designated recycler.
-This allows maximum reuse into timber furniture and interiors. - The tree felling contractor should have some experience with tree felling for purposes of manufacturing timber planks for reuse into timber furniture or interior works. - Requirements of size of tree logs - Cut lines shall be as close to the bottom of trunk as possible, around 100mm from the ground level. - The form of the tree fork shall be kept. - Wood logs shall be kept not less than 1.5 meters long, preferably over 2m. - Curved part shall be cut through to keep the wood log straight. - The length of the wood log should not exceed the container length of the grab lorry / crane lorry. - All other smaller diameter tree branches (under 200mm diameter) should be sent to Y-Park for recycling. - Exposed services: Pipework shall always be buried to maximize ground area for other usage.
+Tree felling contracts shall meet the below requirements: - A crane should be provided to transport 2 m long tree trunks / branches to the road, for ease of delivery off-site to HKUST's designated recycler.
+This allows maximum reuse into timber furniture and interiors. - The tree felling contractor should have some experience with tree felling for purposes of manufacturing timber planks for reuse into timber furniture or interior works. - Requirements of size of tree logs: - Cut lines shall be as close to the bottom of trunk as possible, around 100 mm from the ground level - The form of the tree fork shall be kept - Wood logs shall be kept not less than 1.5 m long, preferably over 2 m. - Curved parts shall be cut through to keep the wood log straight - The length of the wood log should not exceed the container length of the grab lorry / crane lorry - All other smaller diameter tree branches (under 200 mm diameter) should be sent to Y-Park for recycling - Exposed services: Pipework shall always be buried to maximize ground area for other usage.

-4.7.9 Energy Efficiency, Occupancy Controls and Thermal Comfort
+4.7.9 Energy Efficiency, Occupancy Controls, and Thermal Comfort

-To achieve net-zero, energy efficiency is the utmost important.
+To achieve net-zero, energy efficiency is of the utmost importance.
 Equipment selection needs to be the most energy efficient in the local market.
 Opportunities for further energy savings are presented at HKUST owning to its variability of usage during term time and term break.
 Flexibility in building services controls also needs to be ensured due to frequent changes in space usage during the lifespan of the building, as well as operation hours.
-Occupancy controls for ventilation, cooling and lighting shall have overwrite function for always on during occupancy, and facilitating partial use of the space, and reduced occupancy during school holidays.
+Occupancy controls for ventilation, cooling, and lighting shall have overwrite function for "always on" during occupancy, and facilitating partial use of the space, and reduced occupancy during school holidays.

-Cooling & Ventilation Equipment
+Cooling & Ventilation Equipment Efficiency

-• Equipment efficiency: Meet minimum standards for building services equipment as per ASHRAE 90.1-2016 and/or latest version of Building Energy Code, whichever is more stringent.
+• Equipment efficiency: Meet minimum standards for building services equipment as per ASHRAE 90.1-2016 and / or latest version of Building Energy Code, whichever is more stringent.

-- Fan-enhanced ventilation: For air-conditioned spaces (except protected areas), enhanced ventilation shall be provided to increase temperature set points for energy savings, reduce condensation risk and cater to varying user requirements to enhance thermal comfort satisfaction (eg. through mechanical or ceilings fans).
-An example and demonstration of such fan in the HKUST Sustainability Office may be accessed here.27 - Entryway infiltration control: At entryways, balconies, lift shafts, and staircases, adopt vestibules, infiltration control and/or airlocks to prevent humid air entering and cooled air escaping. - Variable equipment: Equipment shall be variable air volume or flow to allow occupancy controls. - Energy recovery and demand control equipment: Equipment shall have heat recovery and demand control ventilation. - Mold growth and condensation prevention: Introduce adequate ventilation for staircases, lobbies, corridors to prevent mold growth and condensation.
+- Fan-enhanced ventilation: For air-conditioned spaces (except protected areas), enhanced ventilation shall be provided to increase temperature set points for energy savings, reduce condensation risk and cater to varying user requirements to enhance thermal comfort satisfaction (e.g. through mechanical or ceilings fans).
+An example and demonstration of such fan in the HKUST Sustainability Office may be accessed here.
+[25] - Variable equipment: Equipment shall be variable air volume (VAV) or flow to allow occupancy controls. - Energy recovery and demand control equipment: Equipment shall have heat recovery and demand control ventilation. - Mold growth and condensation prevention: Introduce adequate ventilation for staircases, lobbies, and corridors to prevent mold growth and condensation.